Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 - update agents' software

-- Repeat these steps if you need to create more relay groups.
+- Repeat the above steps if you need to create more relay groups.

-If you didn't assign the agent when you created relay groups, you can either assign an agent to a relay group manually, or you can set up a scheduled task to do this.
+You can either assign an agent to a relay group manually, or you can set up a scheduled task to do assign agents automatically.

 - In Deep Security Manager, go to Computers.